Level Seven: Conclusion and SummaryThe final segment of Kilimanjaro's EXO Reporting Series

-In the final level of the EXO reporting series we will examine different types of reports.
+In the final level of the MYOB Exo reporting series we will examine the different types of reports.

 - Such reports are generated and used by company staff with immediate access to MYOB EXO system (logged in users).

 - Purpose of those reports is very specific and closely linked to user interactions with the system.
 Customer lists, order lists, aged balances, stock on hand, etc.